 - 5.1.
 Non-Discrimination.
-The School shall make all student recruitment, admissions, enrollment and retention decisions in a nondiscriminatory manner and without regard to race, color, ethnicity, national origin, religion, sex, sexual orientation, marital status, income level, academic or athletic ability, disability, need for special education services or lack of proficiency in the English language. - 5.2.
+The School shall make all student recruitment, admissions, enrollment, and retention decisions in a nondiscriminatory manner and without regard to race, color, ethnicity, national origin, religion, sex, sexual orientation, marital status, income level, academic or athletic ability, disability, need for special education services, or lack of proficiency in the English language. - 5.2.
 Admissions.
-The School shall comply with its Admission Policies and Procedures as approved by the Commission and provided in Exhibit A (Educational Program).
-If the number of applicants exceeds the School's capacity of a program, class, grade level or building, the School shall select students to attend using a random selection process that shall be publicly noticed and open to the public; provided that if the School is a conversion charter school serving as the home school for the DOE district, then the School shall follow DOE policies and procedures regarding admissions and shall not be subject to the random selection requirements. - 5.3.
+The School shall comply with its admission policies and procedures as approved by the Commission.
+If the number of applicants exceeds the School's capacity of a program, class, grade level, or building, the School shall select students to attend using a random selection process that shall be publicly noticed and open to the public; provided that if the School is a conversion charter school serving as the home school for the DOE district, then the School shall follow 302D-34(c), HRS.
+These policies and procedures shall be readily accessible from the School's website, as described in Section 11.4.1. - 5.3.
 Enrollment.
 The School shall maintain accurate and complete enrollment data and daily records of student attendance. - 5.4.
 Joint Enrollment.
-Only for the purpose of calculating funding based on enrollment, no student may be jointly enrolled in the School and another public or private school. - 5.5.
+Students may be jointly enrolled in a K-12 school, except for the purpose of calculating funding based on enrollment. - 5.5.
 Enrollment Preferences.
-The School shall not impose enrollment preferences, except as provided for in Exhibit A (Educational Program) or otherwise approved by the Commission. - 5.6.
+The School shall not impose enrollment preferences, except as approved by the Commission, pursuant to Sec.
+302D-34, HRS.
+Any enrollment preferences shall be included in the admissions policy and procedures, as described in Section 5.2. - 5.6.
 Dismissal.
-The School shall not dismiss or transfer a student involuntarily, unless the dismissal or transfer is accomplished through established administrative procedures provided for by this Contract, or by administrative procedures in the Commission's rules or policies; provided that any dismissal of a student with a disability shall comply with the requirements of Ch.
-8-60, HAR.
+The School shall not dismiss or transfer a student involuntarily, unless the dismissal or transfer is accomplished through procedures established by the School that are in compliance with applicable laws and due process requirements, provided that any dismissal of a student with a disability shall comply with the requirements of Ch.
+8-60, HAR. - 5.7.
+Withdrawal and Transfer.
+The School shall adhere to withdrawal and transfer procedures which provide for the timely release of any student who withdraws from the School and transfers to another Hawaii public school.
+The School's withdrawal and transfer procedures shall also provide for the transfer of the student's records to the new school in a timely manner.